You need to insert a SIM card to Galaxy S10 SIM card tray to use the mobile network (voice, SMS, and mobile data).

 When placing the SIM card, you need to make sure:

-- The metal (gold-plated) part is facing downwards (away from the screen when the Galaxy S10 SIM card tray is placed in the phone).
+- The metal (gold-plated) part is facing downwards (away from the screen when the SIM card tray is placed on the phone).

 - The notch in the SIM card matches the slot.

 Placing the SIM card in the wrong way may damage the phone.

 Step 4: Secure SIM card in Galaxy S10 SIM card tray

 You now need to press the SIM card gently so that it is secured in the SIM card tray.